 After discussions with the Craig CEO and the Craig Foundation, Jeff and Sharon decided to create the Bryan Richardson Going Home Fund.
 The fund will provide financial assistance to help families meet needs relating to their family member’s return home.
 The fund could cover equipment, home modifications, or other transitional expenses.

 “Although it is overwhelming, Sharon and I are fortunate to have the resources to deal with everything,” says Jeff.
 “Most families do not have these same resources and we have seen the stress and anxiety that others have experienced with this “going home” process.”

-The couple is soliciting donations from their family and friends and will match gifts up to $100,000.
+The couple will match gifts to the fund up to $500,000.
 They hope to far exceed their fundraising goal.

 Bryan is excited about the way his family is stepping up to help others like him.
 Even though he is currently non-verbal, he responded with a “firm eye blink” when his parents told him of their plans.